 Compliance with the FCRA is the responsibility of both the employer and the background screening company.

-Employers must make sure they disclose that they are going to conduct a background check and get written authorization.
+Employers must make sure they disclose that they are going to conduct a background check (learn about our background checks) and get written authorization.
 They must also follow strict adverse action procedures if they make an employment decision based on negative information in the report.

 Compliance from the CRA’s point of view means having procedures in place to make sure the reports are as accurate as possible while following all state and federal reporting guidelines.